Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Tensorflow/MNISTClassifier/README.md

     x = graph.get_tensor_by_name("input:0")
     dKeep = graph.get_tensor_by_name("dropoutRate:0")

-    #actual prediction call (inputArray is an array, read from a png):
+    #actual prediction call (the "inputArray" is an array, read from a .png file):
     prediction = sess.run(y3, feed_dict={x: inputArray, dKeep: 1})

 ```
 The `tf.get_default_graph()` gets the actual graph of the imported session.
-Important to notice is that the names of the tensors need to match the names of the originally exported model (which is shown above).
+Important to notice is that the names of the tensors need to match the names of the originally exported model (which are shown above).

 For more information you can see the example of the [import code](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/saver/NN_test.py) and the full documentation of the [Tensorflow Saver](https://www.tensorflow.org/api_docs/python/tf/train/Saver#restore).

 ### SavedModel
-Saving and reloading a model in python is a usefull tool, but what we want to achieve, is to export a model into a format that is somewhat platform independent, in order to import it into a java environment and to be able to use the model to make predictions, without the need to run python code.
+Saving and reloading a model in python can be very usefull, but what we want to achieve, is to export a model into a format that is somewhat platform independent, in order to import it into a java environment and to be able to use the model to make predictions, without the need to run python code.

 For any Tensorflow model, this is achievable with the `tf.saved_model` class.
 And as you will notice later, saving an Estimator or Keras model is going to be based on *SavedModel* aswell.

 The model used for this example is the same as in the example for the `tensorflow.train.Saver()`.
-So the only thing to change, is the exporting and importing of the model, where we can now import the model into Java aswell, using the [Tensorflow Java API](https://www.tensorflow.org/api_docs/java/reference/org/tensorflow/package-summary).
+So the only thing to change here, is how to export and import the trained model.
+Additionally we will now be able to import the model into Java aswell, using the [Tensorflow Java API](https://www.tensorflow.org/api_docs/java/reference/org/tensorflow/package-summary).

 #### Export
 All the work happens in these few lines of code ([see full example](https://github.com/Matleo/MLPython2Java/blob/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier/Feed%20Forward%20NN/SavedModel/NN_train.py)):